saweeet/saweeet.github.io/content/en/cat-sitting.md

 **Soba**
 - Soba enjoys face, forehead, neck, and under-chin scratches.
 - Soba loves being picked up and held.
-- He dislikes tummy scratches.
+- He dislikes tummy scratches and scratches on his lower back near his tail.
 - Pay attention to body language to avoid bites.
 See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.

 **Laksa**
 - Laksa loves to play, especially with wand toys.
-- Laksa likes butt scratches (the arch between her tail and back).
+- Laksa likes butt scratches (her lower back above her tail).
 - Pay attention to Laksa's body language to avoid bites.
 See the [cat language cheatsheet](./cat-sitting/#cat-language-cheatsheet) section to help understand.
 - She can be a bit restless when being picked up.
 If she is wriggling to get out of your arms, slowly place her down.
-Avoid letting Laksa jump out of your arms.
-This will teach Laksa to wait to be put down.
+Avoid letting Laksa jump out of your arms by holding her firmly.
+This will teach Laksa to wait for you to place her down.

 ## Picking up a cat